7 Days from Edzna to Calakmul

 Roads

-Mostly two-lane highways in decent shape, with rough access roads (Santa Rosa Xtampak, El Tabasqueño, El Hormiguero, notably).
+Mostly two-lane highways in decent shape, with rough access roads (Santa Rosa Xtampak, El Tabasqueño, El Hormiguero).

 Key sites